Research

 Rare cancer syndromes

-I identified a germline mutation in SH2B3 as a rare genetic cause of pediatric acute lymphoblastic leukemia and autoimmune hepatitis using homozygosity mapping and whole exome sequencing.
-I have also identified a recurrent PDGFRB mutation as the cause of the rare cancer infantile myofibromatosis.
+We identified a germline mutation in SH2B3 as a rare genetic cause of pediatric acute lymphoblastic leukemia and autoimmune hepatitis using homozygosity mapping and whole exome sequencing.
+We have also identified a recurrent PDGFRB mutation as the cause of the rare cancer infantile myofibromatosis.

-I have been involved in understanding how genetic information impacts patients and providers including their medical and reproductive decisions as well as the psychosocial impact of this information on patients and their families.
+We have been involved in understanding how genetic information impacts patients and providers including their medical and reproductive decisions as well as the psychosocial impact of this information on patients and their families.
 I have studied these effects extensively with Drs.
-Robert Klitzman and Paul Appelbaum in diverse diseases including Huntington Disease, hereditary breast cancer, and alpha 1 antitrypsin deficiency.
+Robert Klitzman and Paul Appelbaum in diverse conditions.
 We have also studied patients’ reproductive decisions and factors influencing use of preimplantation genetic diagnosis.
-I am a member of the steering committee for the NIH-funded Columbia Center for Excellence in ELSI Research (CEER) on Psychiatric, Neurologic, and Behavioral Genetics.
-I was the PI of an R01 grant entitled “Impact of return of genetic test results to research participants in the genomic era” which focused particularly on the effect of returning results of uncertain clinical significance or unintended findings in research studies.
-I am also co-investigator of a NIH grant with Ruth Ottman on the impact of returning genetic results to research participants in an epilepsy study and studying the impact of those results on research participants and their families.
-We recently received an NIH grant to establish the Goals and Practices for Next Generation Prenatal Testing, an important emerging area of genomic medicine.
+We work with Ruth Ottman on the impact of returning genetic results to research participants in an epilepsy study and Alzheimer’s results studying the impact of those results on research participants and their families.
+We work with Ron Wapner to establish the Goals and Practices for Next Generation Prenatal Testing and the Prenatal ClinGen working group, an important emerging area of genomic medicine.

 Genomic Medicine Integration

-I have been a leader in the use of whole exome and whole genome sequencing as a discovery tool and for clinical care.
-We have had influential two publications in Genetics in Medicine on the clinical usefulness of WES in clinical care and examining the clinical yield of testing in a case series of over 3000 cases.
-We are currently in the process of evaluating the clinical utility of WES when we are able to provide results within 7 days.
-We have also demonstrated the clinical utility of WES in the diagnosis of sudden infant death syndrome and in stillbirth and have identified mutations in CLCNKB and PTPN11 using exome sequencing.
+We have been leaders in the use of exome and genome sequencing as a discovery tool and for clinical care.
+We were early leaders in the clinical usefulness of exome sequencing in clinical care and examining the clinical yield of testing in a case series of over 3000 cases.
+We have also demonstrated the clinical utility of WES in the diagnosis of sudden infant death syndrome and in stillbirth.

-I am a member of the Columbia Electronic Medical Records and Genomics (eMERGE) investigators funded by the NIH to study the integration of genomic medicine in the electronic medical record (EMR).
-I am responsible for all the clinical studies in which results will be returned to patients and for studying the impact of this information on patients and providers.
+We are part of the Columbia Electronic Medical Records and Genomics (eMERGE) investigators funded by the NIH to study the integration of genomic medicine in the electronic medical record (EMR).

 Precision Medicine